Cv-Keep/cvkeep-docs/en/1 - Stack Setup.md

 # This will be your contact e-mails.
 When a user sends
 # and e-mail, will go to this address
 VUE_APP_CONTACT_EMAIL="contact@email.com"

+# Those are each URL for configure donation on your plaform.
+# If you are a free platform and want to ask for a coffee on
+# the homepage, here you will configure your Paypal donaton
+# URL, a pix key and a bitcoin address.
+Leave all the fields
+# empty to not show the donation section on the homepage
+VUE_APP_DONATION_PAYPAL_URL=""
+VUE_APP_DONATION_PIX_KEY=""
+VUE_APP_DONATION_BITCOIN=""

 # Here are the configurations related to the Front End Server
 # and SSR, we gonna know more about on the step 3.
 Leave